-- a.
-First offense one (1) detention - b.
-Second offense one (1) day in-school suspension - c.
-Third offense three (3) days out- of- school suspension
+Second offense - three (3) days out-of-school suspension.

+Third offense - five (5) days out-of-school suspension

 2. Annoyance Calls

 - Annoyance calls include but are not limited to: - hang-ups - harassing or threatening calls - obscene calls - a.
 First offense three (3) days out-of-school suspension - b.
 Second offense five (5) days out-of-school suspension - c.
 Third offense ten (10) days out-of-school